xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 however, is the pointer.
 So  by  passing a pointer by value, you in effect pass what it points to by reference.
-In some ways this works even better yet,  because  even  though  you can change the variable  pointed to all you like, you  still  CAN'T  change  the pointer itself.
+In some ways this works even better yet,  because  even  though  you can change the variable  pointed to all you like, you  still  _can't_  change  the pointer itself.
 In a function such as strcpy, for example, where the  pointers are incremented as the string  is  copied,  we  are really only incrementing copies of the pointers, so the values of